SarahJChong/emergency-duress-app/docs/setup/auth.md

 - `user`: Standard user with access to emergency features
 - `security`: Security responder with access to incident management
+- `manager`: Company manager with access to all incident information
 - `admin`: Administrator with full system access

 ## Implementation